Tuesday, August 30, 2016

 LB: Francesco Rocca (Italy)

-Francesco Rocca played his entire career with AS Roma.
-He played 18 games for the Italy national football team from 1974 to 1976.
+Francesco Rocca played his entire career with AS Roma between 1972 and 1981.
+He played 18 games for the Italy national football team from 1974 to 1976, scoring a goal against the United States.
 He retired at the age of 26 because of a serious injury.
 He was nicknamed "Kawasaki"(Japanese motorcycle brand) for his pace and work rate.
 He is a member of AS Roma's Hall of Fame.

 DM: Daniele De Rossi (Italy)